 Your ongoing struggle to achieve your financial goals could have you in a state of feeling defeated, unmotivated, and overwhelmed.
 However, I know you still must have some hope and faith in yourself.
 After all, you took the time to read this blog.
 This just shows me that you are here, showing up for yourself day after day.
 Let the past be the past and move forward starting today.

-Check out the Strategic Savings Guide to help you get started on your quest for financial ease and freedom.
+Check out the Money Mindset Membership to help you get started on your quest for financial ease and freedom.

 You can also dive into heaps more articles all written just for you.
 Visit the Bulletproof Blog